 Many different sites offer code lookup, often including the app you’re using with your Bluetooth scanner, but two websites we’ve found helpful are https://www.obd-codes.com/trouble_codes/ and https://repairpal.com/obd-ii-code-chart

 Other useful resources are any make-specific online forums or Facebook groups that may exist for your specific car.
 You can often find these with a Google or Facebook search such as, “Dodge Challenger owner forums.”

 And finally, check any repair manual or factory service manual you may have on hand for your car.
 Published in paper or online, these often have suggested fixes for common trouble codes.

-We hope we’ve provided you with some solid help sorting through the range of Bluetooth OBD2 scanners available.
+We hope we’ve provided you with some solid help sorting through the range of OBD2 Bluetooth Scanner for iPhone available.

 Now you’re well-prepared to keep your car on the road for many happy years of motoring, and with a dongle in your toolbox, you’ll be ready to help out a friend or family member when they run into car problems as well.

-If you have any questions, suggestions or feedback on the topic of Bluetooth OBD2 scanners, we’d love to hear from you in the comments below, we’ll answer every one!
+If you have any questions, suggestions or feedback on the topic of OBD2 Bluetooth Scanner for iPhone, we’d love to hear from you in the comments below, we’ll answer every one!